FAQs

 Where can I use my LED bulbs?

 LED bulbs can be used almost anywhere less efficient bulbs are used: in recessed lighting, table lamps, ceiling fixtures, porch lights, holiday lights and more.
 The savings can add up.
-The average household saves about $225 in energy costs per year by using LED lighting.
+Lighting accounts for around 15% of an average home’s electricity use, and the average household saves about $225 in energy costs per year by using LED lighting.
 Since most of the bulbs also have longer life spans, you’ll continue to save into the future.
-Nationwide, lighting accounts for about 15% of home electricity use...
+(Source: energy.gov, accessed August 2025.)

-LED bulbs are currently available in many products such as replacements for 40W, 60W, and 75W traditional incandescents, reflector bulbs often used in recessed fixtures, and small track lights, desk lamps, kitchen undercabinet lighting, and outdoor area lights.
+LED bulbs are available in many products such as replacements for 40W, 60W, and 75W traditional incandescents.
+They are also available for reflector bulbs often used in recessed fixtures, and small track lights, desk lamps, kitchen under cabinet lighting and outdoor area lights.
 They come in a variety of colors, and some are dimmable or offer convenient features such as daylight and motion sensors.
-LEDs work well indoors and outdoors because of their durability and performance in cold environments.
-Look for LED products such as pathway lights, step lights, and porch lights for outdoor use.
 You can also find solar-powered outdoor lighting.
+(Source: energy.gov, accessed August 2025.)

 How safe are LEDs?